julianmarmier/facedoodle-docs/docs/build.md

 ### Which axis system and position?

 At the very beginning, we were hesitating on which system to choose between a vertical plotter and different systems of horizontal plotter.
 We decided to build a **pulley system**, where the two axes are directly connected with just one belt.
-To move in a cartesian plane we use the different rotation's direction of the stepper motor.
+To move in a cartesian plane we use the different rotations of the stepper motors.
 *See next schema*

 ![](https://hackmd.io/_uploads/ryTa6gFIh.png)